CSPS-EFPC-DAAN/DevOps/cohort2/courses.md

 #### Instructor: Max Neuvians, Cal Rodo
 #### TA: Jeff Barnes

+Morning 30-45 minute presentation.

+Remaining of the day will be a hands-on workshop.

 - Intro to Docker
 - What _is_ docker?
 - Dockerfiles